AMMullan/aws-apocalypse/README.md

 > **NOTE: AWS Backup Resource:** Resources (such as AMIs) created by AWS Backup are
 > managed specifically by AWS Backup and cannot be deleted through standard APIs calls for that resource.
 These resources are tagged by AWS Backup and are filtered out so that Apocalypse does not fail when trying to delete resources it cannot delete.

-### BEWARE!
-When executed as `apocalypse.py aws`, this tool is **HIGHLY DESTRUCTIVE** and deletes all resources in all regions!
-This mode should never be used in a production environment!

 ### Usage